vollmerm17/Oekogram/README.md

 # Responsible Persons

-* @vollmerm17 is responsible for the components: mediainput, profile, profile-form, community, date, register
+* @vollmerm17 is responsible for the components: mediainput, profile, profile-form, community, date, register, following, follower, register

 * @juliagruber is responsible for the components: comment, write-mail, login, logout

-* @markusAUT-FH is responsible for the components: comment, posting, write-mail, search
+* @markusAUT-FH is responsible for the components: comment, posting, write-mail

-* @BeckerDavid is responsible for the components: profile-form, posting_detail, posting_form, write-posting, profile-icons
+* @BeckerDavid is responsible for the components: profile-form, profile-detail, write-posting, profile-icons

 # Project